Josh Homme: Early life

-Joshua Michael Homme was born in Palm Springs, California, on May 17, 1973.
-He grew up in a well-known family in and around Palm Desert, California.
-His paternal grandfather, Clancy "Cap" Homme, moved to the area from North Dakota and was an early settler of the Valley.
+Joshua Michael Homme III was born in Palm Springs, California, on May 17, 1973.
+He grew up in a well-known family in and around Palm Desert, California; his paternal grandfather, Clancy "Cap" Homme, moved to the area from North Dakota and was an early settler of the Valley.
 Cap has a private street named after him in Rancho Mirage, marking the original road to the Homme ranch, as well as a park named after him in an exclusive enclave of the Valley.
-Homme moved with his family on a regular basis due to his father's work, residing in many towns around the Valley.
 He later discussed having to "create [his] own fun" as a child growing up in the desert, stating that he did not start playing music to "get girls or make money" and that he assumed he would grow up to be a contractor like his father.

 Homme also has ties in Idaho and has talked about his formative experiences there, such as seeing Carl Perkins perform at the Sandpoint Music Festival and the first time purchasing his own electric guitar (an Ovation Ultra GP) in a Sandpoint music store.
 He began playing guitar at the age of nine, after his parents denied his wishes for a drum kit.
 He took guitar lessons for the next few years but his teacher mostly focused on polka, so he supposedly did not learn of a barre chord or a pick until his third year of lessons, lending to his unique playing style.
 He joined his first band, Autocracy, in 1985 at the age of 12.
 Despite his musical success, he continued to work on his grandfather's farm until releasing the first Queens of the Stone Age album at the age of 25, because he "didn't want to lose [his] grip on reality".